kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/kip-7/sdks-and-tutorials.md

 ## 2. Deploying KIP 7 Smart contract <a id="Deploying KIP 7 Smart contract"></a>

 The contract below defines a basic KIP7 token with the name "MyToken", the symbol "MTK", and 18 decimal places.
-The contract uses the KIP7 contract from the [Klaytn contracts library](https://github.com/klaytn/klaytn-contracts).
+The contract uses the KIP7 contract from the [Kaia contracts library](https://github.com/klaytn/klaytn-contracts).
 The initial supply of the token is set in the contract's constructor, where we are minting 1 million tokens and sending them to the contract's creator.
 The mintToken function allows you to mint a certain amount of token to an address.

 ```javascript title="KIP7Token.sol"